 It may seem like a tricky topic, but life insurance basics are pretty straightforward.

 And while it might not seem like your top priority when it comes to balancing your budget, if you have a family who relies on your income, life insurance is really important.
-After all, the most important thing is making sure that your family is set up for success.
+After all, the most important thing is ensuring your family is financially set up for success.
 Understanding these insurance basics is going to put you ahead of the game!

 For me, the peace of mind I have knowing that my family won’t have to worry about making ends meet if something happens to me is worth every penny.